Some torsion classes in the Chow ring and cohomology of $BPGL_n$: Introduction

 representing the ``canonical'' (in the sense to be explained in Section \ref{SecSpecSeq}) generator $x_1$ of $H^3_{PGL_n}$, where $K(\mathbb{Z},3)$ denotes the Eilenberg-Mac Lane space with the $3$rd homotopy group $\mathbb{Z}$.

+In principle, the cohomology of $K(\mathbb{Z},3)$ and more generally of $K(\pi, n)$ with $n>0$ and $\pi$ a finitely generated abelian group are determined by Cartan and Serre \cite{Ca}.
+Based on their work, the author gave an explicit description of the cohomology of $K(\mathbb{Z},3)$ in \cite{Gu}, which is outlined as follows.
 Let $p$ be a prime number.
-It may be deduced from \cite{Ca} (Cartan and Serre) and is reviewed in Section \ref{SecKZ3} that the $p$-local cohomology ring of $K(\mathbb{Z},3)$ is generated by the fundamental class $x_1$ and $p$-torsion elements of the form $y_{p,I}$, where $I=(i_m,\cdots,i_1)$ is an ordered sequence of positive integers $i_m<\cdots<i_1$.
-Here $m$ is called the \textit{length} of $I$.
+The $p$-local cohomology ring of $K(\mathbb{Z},3)$ is generated by the fundamental class $x_1$ and $p$-torsion classes of the form $y_{p,I}$, where $I=(i_m,\cdots,i_1)$ is an ordered sequence of integers $0\leq i_m<\cdots<i_1$.
+Here $m$ is called the \textit{length} of $I$ and denoted by $l(I)$.
 For $I=(k)$, we simply write $y_{p,k}$ for $y_{p,I}$.
 The degree of $y_{p,I}$ is